Paullllllllllllllllll/ChronoMiner/README.md

 - **Use strong typing**: Choose accurate data types and formats.
 - **Keep validation strict**: Set `strict: true` for robust validation.

-### Create Basic Context File (Required)
+### Create Context Files

-Create a basic context file in `basic_context/` named `MyCustomSchemaEntries.txt`.
-This file is mandatory and will be automatically loaded for every API request.

-Example: `basic_context/MyCustomSchemaEntries.txt`
+Create context files in the unified `context/` directory structure:

+#### Extraction Context (Required)

+Create `context/extraction/MyCustomSchemaEntries.txt` for extraction guidance:

 ```
 The input text consists of excerpts from historical legal documents dating from approximately 1700 to 1900.
 The text may appear in different languages including English, Latin, and French, with period-specific legal
 terminology and archaic spelling.
-Documents typically contain party names, case descriptions, judgments, and
-dates.
-Natural semantic markers for this type of text are the beginnings of individual case entries or legal
-proceedings.
-```

-### Create Additional Context File (Optional but Recommended)

-Create a detailed additional context file in `additional_context/` named `MyCustomSchemaEntries.txt`.

-Example: `additional_context/MyCustomSchemaEntries.txt`

-```
-ADDITIONAL CONTEXT FOR MY CUSTOM SCHEMA ENTRIES

-When extracting data from historical legal documents, please consider:

-1. Legal terminology considerations:
+EXTRACTION RULES:
+- Party names should be extracted exactly as written, preserving historical spelling
+- Case dates should be normalized to ISO format when possible
+- Legal terminology should be preserved in original language with translations in notes

+DOCUMENT CONVENTIONS:
 - Latin phrases were standard in legal documents through the 19th century
 - Terms like "whereas," "heretofore," and "aforesaid" indicate legal language
 - Party designations (plaintiff, defendant) may use archaic terms

-2. Date formats and calendars:
 - Dates may use regnal years (e.g., "3rd year of George III")
-   - Old Style vs. New Style calendar differences (pre-1752 in British territories)
-   - Format: "day Month year" common in legal documents
+```

+#### Line Ranges Context (Optional)

+Create `context/line_ranges/MyCustomSchemaEntries.txt` for semantic boundary detection:

+```
+The input text consists of excerpts from historical legal documents.

+SEMANTIC BOUNDARY IDENTIFICATION:
+Natural semantic markers for this type of text are the beginnings of individual case entries or legal
+proceedings.
+Each boundary marks the start of a new case or legal matter.
 ```

 ### Register Schema in Handler Registry